cd10kfsu/F90GIO/README.md

 I. Install NetCDF/HDF4/HDF5 library

-1. If you'd like to use my netcdf & hdf4 module simultenously, you need to disable the netcdf-I/O capability:
+1. For installing HDF4, if you'd like to use my netcdf & hdf4 module simultenously, you need to disable the netcdf-I/O capability:

        --disable-netcdf